vicsz/java-lesson-outlines/README.md

 ## Tip #18: Notifications on New Broken Builds
 Set up notifications for new broken builds in team projects.
 Encourage team members to promptly fix or rollback changes if the issue isn't resolved quickly.
 This practice fosters a culture of accountability and rapid response.

+# Task Five: Tech Spike Pairing

+## MS Teams Bot Using Microsoft Bot Framework
+Create a bot that responds with "Hello World" to any message in MS Teams, using C#, Java, Python, or JavaScript.
+Document the creation process and code on a public GitHub repo.

+## Enhance GitHub Actions with OpenAI API
+Extend GitHub Actions to analyze build failure messages using the OpenAI API for clearer insights, then forward that refined analysis to an MS Teams channel.
+Utilize GitHub secrets to safeguard the OpenAI API access key from exposure.
+Document the integration process and code on a public GitHub repo.

+## Incoming Webhook Notification for Pull Requests
+Set up an MS Teams alert via incoming webhooks when a new Pull Request is made, including the commit message in the notification.
+Explore using OpenAI API to review code diffs.
+Document on GitHub.

+## Notifications to SMS Messages
+Implement a system to send notifications to SMS using AWS SNS (or Azure equivalent), focusing on build statuses or alerts.
+Provide a detailed setup guide on GitHub.
+Test it with a demo of broken builds causing a person to get a text message.

+## Spring Boot Joke Web Application with Azure OpenAPI
+Develop a Spring Boot app that returns jokes based on user-submitted topics, utilizing Azure OpenAPI for joke content.
+Include the project and setup guide on GitHub.

+## GitHub Action for Web Project Deployment
+Develop a GitHub Action that orchestrates the build and deployment of a web project to a cloud platform, such as Amazon Beanstalk, with the deployment ideally being handled by the build script (Maven or Gradle) itself rather than directly within GitHub Actions.
+This approach allows for easier local testing.
+Ensure the project and its deployment steps are well-documented on GitHub.

+## Error Notification Integration with MS Teams for Web Applications
+Implement MS Teams Incoming Web Notifications for a NodeJS or Java (Spring Boot) web application to alert on unknown, uncaught, or critical errors.
+Consider adding a button to your website that triggers such an error for testing purposes.
+Document the process, including how to set up the webhooks and error handling logic, on a public GitHub repo.
+- Bonus: Extend the notification feature to catch and alert on browser-side JavaScript errors, offering a comprehensive monitoring solution across both server and client sides.

 # Backlog of Topics